textlint-rule/textlint-rule-no-dead-link-fork/ReadMe.md

 ```

 ### ignore
-URI strings to be ignored.
+An array of URI string to be ignored, i.e. skipped from availability checks.

 Example:
 ```